alilleybrinker/woah/README.md

-This type differentiates between "local errors" which can be handled and "fatal errors" which can't, to enable the error handling pattern described by Tyler Neely (@spacejam) in the blog post ["Error Handling in a Correctness-Critical Rust Project"][post]. `woe::Result` is intended to be a more ergonomic alternative to the `Result<Result<T, LocalError>, FatalError>` type proposed in the post.
+This type differentiates between "local errors" which can be handled and "fatal errors" which can't, to enable the error handling pattern described by Tyler Neely (@spacejam) in the blog post ["Error Handling in a Correctness-Critical Rust Project"][post]. `woah::Result` is intended to be a more ergonomic alternative to the `Result<Result<T, LocalError>, FatalError>` type proposed in the post.

-The important thing to note is that using the question mark operator on `woe::Result` causes any `FatalError` to propagate up, while providing `Result<T, LocalError>` otherwise, to enable the local code to handle any local errors without propagating them.
+The important thing to note is that using the question mark operator on `woah::Result` causes any `FatalError` to propagate up, while providing `Result<T, LocalError>` otherwise, to enable the local code to handle any local errors without propagating them.